 No. New Jersey’s implied consent law applies only to breath tests.
 When you get pulled over on suspicion of drunk driving, you are not required to submit to any field sobriety tests (FSTs).
 If you unknowingly consented to any FSTs, attorney Scott Gorman can scrutinize the arresting officer’s testing procedures and his or her interpretation of your performance in addition to exploring all other potential defenses.

 Q: How will the State try to prove intoxication?

 In most cases, the prosecution will try to prove that the defendant was intoxicated by relying on evidence relating to the defendant’s blood or breath samples that were collected shortly after the defendant’s arrest.
 Essentially, this becomes a fight over whether the prosecution can prove the reliability of a piece of paper.
 The prosecution will argue that this piece of paper shows that the motorist’s blood alcohol concentration was elevated.
-However, a skilled Hackensack DWI Attorney will sift through the prosecution’s evidence to find weakness in the State’s case.
+However, a skilled Hackensack drunk driving defense lawyer will sift through the prosecution’s evidence to find weakness in the State’s case.
 For example, to rely on the key piece of paper, the prosecution must be able to demonstrate that the device used to analyze samples of the Defendant’s blood or breath samples was in proper working order at the time that the device was utilized.
 Moreover, the prosecution will need to establish that the proper protocol was followed when collecting the blood or breath samples.